Alton Main Street Board of Directors

 Economic Vitality Committee Vice-Chair

 Sara McGibany has been the Executive Director of Alton Main Street since December of 2006.
 She graduated from Marquette Catholic High school and holds a bachelor’s degree from Illinois State University, with a major in Public Relations and a minor in Psychology.
-Besides working on various events and projects that promote and improve downtown Alton, Sara also enjoys serving on the Board of Directors for the Mustard Seed Peace Project and Senior Services Plus, as well as the Steering Committees of the Upper Alton Association and Rock Spring 2020.
-She enjoys volunteering for environmental organizations such as the Sierra Club and the Community Cultivators, and is an avid community gardener.
-Sara has been active in Alton’s Community Policing strategy.
-In 2018 she was elected to a seat on the Democratic Precinct Committee.
-Her spare time is spent playing guitar with her band Typsy Gypsy, as well as creating clothing, jewelry and paintings.
+Besides working on various events and projects that promote and improve Downtown Alton, Sara also enjoys serving on the Board of Directors for the Mustard Seed Peace Project, and the Steering Committee of the Upper Alton Association.
+She enjoys volunteering for environmental organizations such as the Sierra Club, and is an avid community gardener.
+Sara has been active in Alton’s Community Policing strategy and in the Community Builders Network of St. Louis.
+In 2018 she was elected to a seat on the Democratic Precinct Committee, and in 2019 she was appointed to the Community Development Advisory Council of the Federal Reserve Bank of St. Louis.
+Her spare time is spent playing guitar with her bands, as well as creating clothing, jewelry and paintings.